Youtube videos

 president of the United States was an FBI informant.
 I consider that to be gigantic news,

-and I'm just curious, have we reached out to the FBI to Kash Patel to confirm
+and I'm just curious, have we reached out to the FBI, to Kash Patel, to confirm

 house is the one who said it.
 And then he said afterwards, well, I may have misspoke.
 What was his

 misspeak?
 Instead of informant, did he mean agent?
 I mean, what is the misspeak for informant?
-I mean, I don't know
+I mean, I don't know another word that we use when we're describing an FBI agent or FBI informant

-is he lying now?
+or undercover.
+I mean, what was the misspeak here?
+And if he was lying then, is he lying now?
 I'm just confused.
 Perhaps maybe the speaker should come to our committee and tell us what he meant

 when he said that.
 It's just it's -- I'm still speaking.
-I'm still
+I'm still speaking. [/size][/b]

 Is there an a bill or an amendment on the floor?

-I have strike the last word.
+Strike the last word.
 I'm allowed to finish my --

-speaking about the bill, but he's recognized to speak about the bill.
+He's speaking as I think he's speaking about the bill.
+Well, he's not really speaking about the bill, but he's recognized to speak about the bill.

-added back onto his -- Can we move to restore his time?
+Well, he's just been interrupted for about 30 seconds.
+I'd ask that it be added back onto his -- Can we move to restore his time?
 That was a completely improper interjection.

 Time to stop.
-We'll give him plenty of
+We'll give him plenty of time.
+I'm usually good about that.

 Well, thank you, Mr. Chairman.
 I appreciate your indulgence.
 And I'm only bringing it up again because this